jus1d/wis/README.md

 end end
 ```

-But it always will end with this ugly `end`-trail
+But it always will end with this weird `end`-trail

 ---